BillJr99/Ursinus-CS376/_pages/ubuntudocker.md

 ### Creating a Dockerfile

-Create a file named `Dockerfile` with the following contents, making sure to set the `ENV` variables at the beginning of the file:
+Create a file named `Dockerfile` with the following contents, making sure to set the `ENV` variables at the beginning of the file with your host SSH public key `id_rsa.pub` file contents, and a password for the default account on the guest:

 ```
 # Use the official image as a parent image